Lower Your Risk of Falling

 Alcohol can increase your risk of falling.
 If you choose to drink alcohol, it’s important to drink only in moderation to help you stay safe and avoid injuries.
 Read about drinking in moderation.

-If you’re a caregiver, there’s a lot you can do to protect your loved ones:
+If you’re a caregiver, there’s a lot you can do to protect your loved ones.
+You can:

 This information on preventing falls was adapted from materials from the National Institute of Arthritis and Musculoskeletal Skin Diseases, the National Institute on Aging, and the Centers for Disease Control and Prevention.